 An introduction to eggs...

 Both the white and yolk of an egg are rich in nutrients - proteins, vitamins and minerals with the yolk also containing cholesterol, fat soluble vitamins and essential fatty acids.
-Eggs are an important and versatile ingredient for cooking, as their particular chemical make up is literally the glue of many important baking reactions.
+Eggs are also an important and versatile ingredient for cooking, as their particular chemical make up is literally the glue of many important baking reactions.

 Since the domestication of the chicken, people have been enjoying and nourishing themselves with eggs.
 As a long time symbol of fertility and rebirth, the egg has taken its place in religious as well as culinary history.
 In Christianity, the symbol of the decorated egg has become synonymous with Easter.
 There are lots of different types of egg available, the most commonly raised are chicken eggs while more gourmet choices include duck, goose and quail eggs.

 Some brands of egg now contain omega-3 fatty acids, depending on what the chickens have been fed (always check the box).
-Eggs are regarded a 'complete' source of protein as they contain all eight essential amino acids; the ones we cannot synthesise in our bodies and must obtain from our diet.
+Eggs are regarded a 'complete' source of protein as they contain all nine essential amino acids; the ones we cannot synthesise in our bodies and must obtain from our diet.

 Did you know...